 A Crown Colony since 1862, Belize gained full independence on September 21, 1981.
-However, it remains a member of the British Commonwealth and Queen Elizabeth is the country’s titular head of state.
-Her majesty maintains contact via our Governor General, His Excellency Sir Colville Young.
+However, it remains a member of the British Commonwealth, and Queen Elizabeth is the country’s titular head of state.
+Her majesty maintains contact via our Governor-General, His Excellency Sir Colville Young.

 Belize has no pacific coastline

 Belize is the only Central American country with no coastline along the Pacific Ocean.
-It does, however, have the world’s second largest barrier reef system in the world.
+It does, however, have the world’s second-largest barrier reef system in the world.

 The Belize Barrier Reef Reserve System

 Also known as the Mesoamerican Reef, this UNESCO World Heritage Site is more than 180 miles long.
-Belize’s offshore wonders boasts over 500 species of fish and a regional stronghold of the Antillean Manatees.
+Belize’s offshore wonders boast over 500 species of fish and a regional stronghold of the Antillean Manatees.

 The Blue Hole Natural Monument, known internationally as the Great Blue Hole, is the crown jewel of our barrier reef.
-Located in one of Belize’s three atoll, the almost perfect circular chasm of deep blue measures 1,000 feet across and is more than 400 feet deep, making it the only “Blue Hole” visible from space.
+Located in one of Belize’s three atolls, the almost perfect circular chasm of deep blue measures 1,000 feet across and is more than 400 feet deep, making it the only “Blue Hole” visible from space.
 After Jacques Cousteau explored it in 1971, it became a beacon for scuba divers around the world.

 Established in 1990, the Cockscomb Basin Wildlife Sanctuary is the world’s first jaguar reserve.
 Within its 127,000 protected acres lie all five of Belize’s wildcats, boisterous howler monkeys, over 350 species of birds, and even the boar-like Peccaries of Belize.